Watson-Glaser Critical Thinking Appraisal (W-G CTA)

-Identify and develop decision-making ability in high-potential individuals and leaders
+Identify and develop decision-making ability in your managers, high-potential individuals and leaders

 How long will your company survive if your staff makes bad decisions?